pforret/siteshow/README.md

     <action>         : [parameter] action to perform: install/display

 ### TIPS & EXAMPLES
-* use siteshow_pi install to install the RPi as a display server siteshow_pi install
+* use 'siteshow_pi install' to install the RPi as a display server siteshow_pi install
-* use siteshow_pi display to .start display siteshow_pi display
+* use 'siteshow_pi display' to .start display siteshow_pi display
-* use siteshow_pi check to check if this script is ready to execute and what values the options/flags are siteshow_pi check
+* use 'siteshow_pi check' to check if this script is ready to execute and what values the options/flags are siteshow_pi check
-* use siteshow_pi env to generate an example .env file siteshow_pi env > .env
+* use 'siteshow_pi env' to generate an example .env file siteshow_pi env > .env
-* use siteshow_pi update to update to the latest version siteshow_pi check
+* use 'siteshow_pi update' to update to the latest version siteshow_pi check
 ```